Must-Know Facts About Kitec Plumbing: Recall, Lawsuit & Repair Costs

 - Your plumbing contractor

 Please know that the following is provided for general information purposes only and does not constitute legal or professional advice.
-You should contact your legal counsel for advice on any specific legal issues.
+You should contact your legal counsel for advice on any specific legal issues and speak to a licensed and certified plumber regarding the Kitec plumbing in your home.

 1. Join the Kitec Class Action Lawsuit